 Google De-Indexed My Entire Blog Overnight – What I Learned (and What You Can Do)

-Here’s what I learned when my entire blog urls disappeared from Google Search overnight and how I’m trying to fix it.
+Here’s what I learned when every URL on my new blog suddenly disappeared from Google Search overnight, and what I did to start fixing it.

-I woke up one morning, logged into Google Search Console, and saw something that made my stomach drop, there were ZERO pages indexed.
+I woke up one morning, logged into Google Search Console, and saw the sort of thing that makes a new blogger’s stomach drop.

-My new Blogger blog wasn’t even a week old, but just the day before, 11 of my posts were indexed and starting to show impressions.
-Now?
-Gone.
-No warnings.
-No explanations.
+My new Blogger blog wasn’t even a week old.
+The day before, 11 of my posts had been indexed and were starting to show impressions.
+For a brief moment, it felt like Google had finally noticed the site.

 If you’re a blogger or small website owner and this has happened to you, I completely understand the frustration.
 This post isn’t just a rant, it’s a breakdown of what happened, what I did in response, and what you can try if you ever find yourself in the same boat.